davidm/lua-inspect/README.txt

 David Manura, original author.
 Steve Donovan for discussions on design and SciTE.
 Fabien Fleutot for Metalua and discussions.
-Suggestions also by Tymur Gubayev.
+SciTE suggestions by Tymur Gubayev.

 == References ==